 - Submit paperwork: Finally, submit any required paperwork for approval by department heads and deans.
 Again, your academic advisor can assist you in this process and act as your advocate.
 Once the change is finalized, you can chart a path forward together and see how many additional courses you'll need to take before you graduate.

 Changing majors may seem challenging, but it can be a worthwhile and rewarding choice.
 Even if you're near graduation, you don't have to feel stuck in your current program or even at your current school.
 Many students change majors by transferring to another college that offers the courses and degree programs that they really want.
-ASU Online, for example, offers nearly 300 online degrees to satisfy many different interests and career paths.
+ASU Online, for example, offers more than 300 degrees to satisfy many different interests and career paths.

 "If you're no longer enjoying your major or not doing well, communicate this to your advisors rather than seeing it as a failure," says Catlin Mealey, advising manager at the New College of Interdisciplinary Arts & Sciences at Arizona State University.
 "We can explore or discuss other options and help you achieve your future goals."